 Sotheby’s Introduces the ‘Grails’ NFT Collection

 In July of last year, the crypto hedge fund Three Arrows Capital (3AC) abgelegt for bankruptcy protection, and Teneo took over as the liquidator for the firm.
-Im Februar, Teneo announced its intentions to sell a significant non-fungible token (NFT) collection that the now-insolvent company had amassed.
+Im Februar, Teneo announced its intentions to sell a significant non-fungible token (NFT) Sammlung that the now-insolvent company had amassed.
 Sotheby’s, the luxury auction house founded in 1744, will auction several of 3AC’s blue-chip NFTs under the name “Grails Collection.”

 Am Mittwoch, Sotheby’s getwittert about the upcoming auction, which will begin on May 19, 2023.
 The auction house’s metaverse division Twitter account noted that the collection was primarily curated by 3AC in 2021.
 One of the NFTs up for auction will be Dmitri Cherniak’s “Ringers #879,” also known as the “Golden Goose.”
 The collection will include Autoglyphs, Kryptopunk #6,649, Tyler Hobbs’ small-scale Fidenza #725, and Snowfro’s full-spectrum Chromie Squiggle #1,780.